On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: Introduction

 If $X_1,\ldots, X_m$ are $m$ vector fields constituting a local basis of a distribution $D$, then $D^{j}(q)$ is the linear span of all iterated Lie brackets of these vector fields, of length not greater than $j$, evaluated at a point $q$,

 (here given a positive integer $n$ we denote by $[1:n]$ the set $\{1, \ldots, n\}$).
-A distribution $D$ is called \emph{bracket-generating} (or \emph{completely nonholonomic}) if for any $q$ there exists $\mu(q)\in\mathbb N$ such that $D^{\mu(q)}(q)=T_q M$.
+A distribution $D$ is called \emph{bracket-generating} (or \emph{completely nonholonomic}) if for any $q$ there exists $\mu(q)\in\mathbb N$ such that $D^{\mu(q)}(q)=T_q U$.
 The number $\mu(q)$ is called the \emph{degree of nonholonomy} of $D$ at a point $q$.
 If the degree of nonholonomy is equal to a constant $\mu$ at every point, one says that $D$ is \emph{step $\mu$ distribution}.

-The assumption of bracket-genericity is not restrictive: if a distribution is not bracket generating and there exists a positive integer $\mu$ such that $D^{\mu+1}=D^{\mu}\subsetneqq TM$ in some neighborhood $U$ then $D^\mu$ is a proper involutive subbundle of $TU$ and the distribution $D$ is bracket generating on each integral submanifold of $D^\mu$ in $U$.
+Since we work locally, the assumption of bracket-genericity is not too restrictive: if a distribution is not bracket-generating then in a neighborhood $U$ of a generic point there exists a positive integer $\mu$ such that $D^{\mu+1}=D^{\mu}\subsetneqq TM$.
+So, $D^\mu$ is a proper involutive subbundle of $TU$ and the distribution $D$ is bracket-generating on each integral submanifold of $D^\mu$ in $U$.
 So, we can restrict ourselves to these integral submanifolds instead of $U$.

-A sub-Riemannian manifold/structure is a triple $(M, D,g)$, where $M$ is a smooth manifold, $D$ is a bracket-generating distribution, and for any $q$, $g)q)$ is an inner product on $D(q)$ which depends smoothly on $q$.
-We say that $g$ is a sub-Riemannian metric on $(M, D)$.
-A Riemannian manifold/structure/metric appears as the particular case where $D=TM$.

-First, what is sub-Riemannian geodesics?
+What are sub-Riemannian geodesics?
 There are at least two different approaches to this concept.
 One approach is variational: a geodesic is seen as an extremal trajectory, i.e., a candidate for the ``shortest" or ``energy-minimizing" path connecting its endpoints, with respect to the corresponding length or energy functional.
 The other approach is differential-geometric: geodesic is the ``straightest path" i.e., the curves for which the vector field of velocities is parallel along the curve, with respect to a natural connection.
 While in Riemannian geometry these two approaches lead to the same set of trajectories, in proper sub-Riemannian geometry (i.e., when $D\neq TM$) they lead to different sets of trajectories (see \cite{Alekseevsky2020} for details), and in general, for the second approach, the natural connection only exists under additional (and rather restrictive) assumptions of constancy of sub-Riemannian symbol (\cite{Morimoto2008}).

 In the present paper, we consider the geodesic defined by the variational approach.
 A horizontal curve $\gamma:[a, b]\rightarrow M$ is an absolutely continuous curve tangent to $D$, i.e., $\gamma'(t) \in D \left(\gamma(t)\right)$.
 In the sequel, the manifold $M$ is assumed to be connected.
 By the Rashevskii-Chow theorem the assumption that $D$ is bracket-generating guarantees that the space of horizontal curves connecting two given points $q_0$ and $q_1$ is not empty.
 The following energy-minimizing problem: